Things to Do in Tbilisi

 Since 2007, Château Mukhrani has once again been producing wine harvested in its own vineyards.
 The wine cellar has also been rebuilt according to its original design and now holds more than 60,000 barrels of wine.
 Today, visitors can tour the restored castle, gardens and wine cellar; sample Mukhrani wines and Georgian cuisine; and try their hand at traditional bread baking, churchkhela making or chacha distillation.

-Set on a hill overlooking Tbilisi’s Vake District, the Open Air Museum of Ethnography provides examples of folk architecture and crafts from around Georgia.
+Set on a hill overlooking Tbilisi’s Vake District, the Open Air Museum of Ethnography (Etnografiuli Muzeumi) provides examples of folk architecture and crafts from around Georgia.
 Named after Giorgi Chitaia, a Georgian ethnographer who founded the museum in 1966, it features 70 buildings spread across 52 hectares of land.
 The exhibits are divided into nearly a dozen areas, each one representing a different part of Georgian ethnology.